RosarioB/kafka-clients/README.md

 ## Producer

-It contains a basic producer which receives IOT data from [this api](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) with a MqttClient.
+It contains a basic producer with Avro schema which receives IOT data from [this api](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) with a MqttClient.

+After importing the project on Intellij you need to run the avro plugin avro:schema tu create the necessary classes from the Avro schema files inside the folder avro.

 To try the producer we have two possibilities:

-- The first is to run the application (via java or the IDE itself) and setting `settings.put(ProducerConfig.BOOTSTRAP_SERVERS_CONFIG, "localhost:9092")` in the class `VehiclePositionproducer`.
+- The first is to run the application (via java or the IDE itself) and setting `settings.put(ProducerConfig.BOOTSTRAP_SERVERS_CONFIG, "localhost:9092")`  and
+  `settings.put(KafkaAvroSerializerConfig.SCHEMA_REGISTRY_URL_CONFIG, "http://localhost:8081")` in the class `VehiclePositionproducer`.

 - The second is to create a docker image from this project and the run the container.

-  To create the docker image we must first set `settings.put(ProducerConfig.BOOTSTRAP_SERVERS_CONFIG, "broker:29092")` in the class `VehiclePositionproducer`.
+  To create the docker image we must first set `settings.put(ProducerConfig.BOOTSTRAP_SERVERS_CONFIG, "broker:29092")` and `settings.put(KafkaAvroSerializerConfig.SCHEMA_REGISTRY_URL_CONFIG, "http://schema-registry:8081")` in the class `VehiclePositionproducer`.

   Then we need to go to the producer folder and run `docker image build -t rosariob/producer:v2 .`